c.1845 Mickle Knox | 358.63 Acres

 879 Evans Mill Road, Dillwyn, Virginia 23936

-Recent renovations have enhanced the home's comfort and functionality, adding a bathroom to each bedroom and a charming powder room on the first floor.
+Recent renovations have enhanced the home’s comfort and functionality, adding a bathroom to each bedroom and a charming powder room on the first floor.
 The kitchen has been beautifully updated, and modern conveniences such as central heating and air conditioning have been installed.
 For outdoor entertaining, an outdoor kitchen and pavilion provide the perfect setting.
-The property features a golf practice range complete with a tee shack and six flags set at distances ranging from 50 to 200 yards, catering to golf enthusiasts.
-While the land was clear-cut a few years ago, it now has young growth.
-Additionally, the property boasts river frontage at the rear, offering potential for waterfront enjoyment.
+The property also features a golf practice range with a tee shack and six flags set at distances ranging from 50 to 200 yards.
+River frontage at the rear offers additional potential for waterfront enjoyment.

 Details & Other Information